rodneyshupe/Cookbook/Recipes/PicklesAndPreserves/Antipasto.rst

 Directions
 ----------

-1. Prepare cauliflower, by breaking off the florets into small bit size pieces.
-Blanch cauliflower in boiling water till al dente (2 minutes) remove and cool down under cold water.
+1. Break cauliflower into small bite-size florets; blanch in boiling water until al dente, about 2 minutes, then remove and cool under cold water.
-2. In a large stainless steel saucepan, add cauliflower, olives, onions, ketchup, peppers, oil and vinegar, simmer gently for 10min.
-Add Tuna, mushrooms and shrimp and simmer gently for 30min.
+2. In a large stainless steel saucepan, add cauliflower, olives, onions, ketchup, peppers, oil and vinegar; simmer gently 10min.
+Add tuna, mushrooms and shrimp and simmer gently 30min.
 3. Prepare canner, jars and lids.
-4. Place jars in canner, ensuring they are completely covered with water.
-Bring to a boil and process for 10 minutes.
-Remove canner lid.
+4. Place jars in canner, ensuring they are completely covered with water;
-   Wait 5 minutes, then remove jars, cool and store.
+   bring to a boil and process 10 minutes.
+Remove canner lid, wait 5 minutes, then remove jars, cool and store.